Vegan Sticky Ginger Cake

 - 1 tablespoon icing sugar for dusting

-In the meantime, gently the dairy-free spread, treacle and dark muscavado sugar.
+- In the meantime, gently heat the dairy-free spread, treacle and dark muscavado sugar.